dbursztynowski/5g-taskforce/open5gs/README.md

 UERANSIM in RAN network emulator including both gNB and user equipments (terminals, UE).
 In Gradiant implementation each of these parts is created as a separate deployment/container (`ueransim-gnb` for gNB and `ueransim-gnb-ues` for a set of UEs).
 UEs are implemented in a container responsible for handling radio interface signalling procedures and bearer session to carry data plane traffic.
 In fact, UERANSIM handles higher layers of the signalling radio stack - Radio Resource Control (RRC) and Non-Access Stratum (NAS) layers.
 For the user of the UERANSIM emulator (like us or programs that can be attached) UEs are accessible in the form of TUN interfaces created in the network namespace of `ueransim-gnb-ues` Pod.
 One can run `exec` on the Pod to run Linux commands for created TUN interfaces and generate UE application traffic.
 UE application traffic in UERANSIM is handled in the protocol stack IP/SDAP/PDCP/RLC.
 More on application traffic generation later in this document.

 In Gradiant implementation of UERANSIM, UEs can be attached to the network (and detached) in bulk using Helm commands with customized parameters.
 UEs attached in bulk are run (represented by their TUN interfaces) in distinct deployment/container (with unique name).
 While it is possible to attach UEs to the network one by one in a single deployment, we will use the bulk (multi-deployment) option in this lab because it better suits our needs and is simpler to use.
 More on this later.

-The key competencies for our lab are the implementation of Open5GS and UERANSIM and the management of UEs in the network by attaching (joining the network) and detaching (leaving the network) groups of UEs.
-Emulating traffic generation by UEs is not mandatory but is also covered in this guide.

 ## Deploying UERANSIM with the initial set of UEs attached